Mori-TM/FreeglutDS/README.md

 # FreeglutDS
 This is a simple and basic Nintendo DS glut wrapper

-You only need to put the freeglut.h file in youre Project and include it.
+You only need to put the freeglut.h file in your Project and include it.